 Florida's state code prohibits independent contractors from taking retaliatory action against someone who discloses information alleging improper use of governmental office, gross waste of funds, or any other abuse or gross neglect of duty by an agency, public offer, or employee.

 Employers have been known to retaliate against employees who blow the whistle on them.
 So, whistleblower protections have been built into many federal and state laws to protect employees.
 Employers may retaliate in a number of ways, including:

 - Reassignments affecting promotions

 - Making threats

 Filing a whistleblower complaint is not the same thing as filing a complaint against an employer for violations of the law.
-Let’s take OSHA for example; the federal agency responsible for overseeing employee safety while on the job.
+For example, let's take OSHA.
 If an employee feels that their company is engaging in unsafe work practices, they can anonymously file a safety and health complaint against OSHA.

-Other common employee complaints against employers relate to pay and other workplace violations.
-These types of complaints should be filed with a state employment agency or the U.S. Department of Labor.
+Other common employee complaints against employers relate to pay, discrimination, and other workplace violations.
+These types of complaints should be filed with a state or local employment agency or the U.S. Department of Labor.

-If the employee feels they have been retaliated against by the employer for their complaint, that’s when he or she can file a whistleblower protection claim.
+If the employee feels they have been retaliated against by the employer for their complaint, that’s when they can file a whistleblower protection claim.

 Filing a Whistleblower Complaint